palantir/atlasdb/docs/source/schemas/oracle_table_mapping.rst

 Oracle now has a table mapper that will shorten all names more than 30 characters long.
 This uses a heuristic mechanism to generate readable and unique table names:

-- The last five characters are reserved for a SHA-256 hash on the table name.
+- The last six characters are reserved for a sequence number.
 - The prefix remains unchanged.
-- So, we fit the table name in ``30 - (5 + prefix length)`` characters.
-This is how it is done:

-    - Drop vowels from the end of the table name until it fits.
-    - Truncate the table name, if it still exceeds.
+- We truncate the namespace to 2 characters.
+- We truncate the table name to fit in the remaining characters. ie (30 - 6 - tablePrefixLength - 2).